Blockade of Germany (1939–1945): 1943

-Fourth phase
+Fourth phase, 1943 to May 1945

 Following the German defeats at Stalingrad and El Alamein, the war began to swing decisively the Allies' way.
 With the appearance of more durable destroyers and new light escort carriers which could provide convoys with constant air cover, the 'Mid-Atlantic Gap', where ships could not be provided with air cover, was closed, and from mid-1943 the U-boats were all but defeated in the Battle of the Atlantic, although Contraband Control at sea still continued.
 German labour shortages grew so acute that Germany relied increasingly on slave labour and demanded prior claim on all available Swiss labour.
 The French collaborator Pierre Laval promised to send 300,000 more workmen to Germany immediately.

 Sir Arthur Harris and his USAAF counterpart, Major General Ira Eaker assured Winston Churchill and Franklin Roosevelt that Germany could be bombed out of the war by the end of 1943 on the condition that nothing was allowed to reduce the forces already allocated to the bombardment of Germany.
 Harris was known for his sharp tongue and lack of remorse for the German civilians being killed by the raids; one of his subordinates said of him.
 "Oh, we love him, he's so bloody inhuman."
 Harris believed that the only role for land forces in Europe would be to occupy the Continent after the bombing had defeated Germany.
 Churchill thought that the experiment of all-out bomber attack was worth trying as long as other measures were not excluded, and while the commanders of the Allied land forces and navies doubted that bombing would defeat Germany, they agreed that the raids would be useful in weakening Germany prior to the invasion of Europe.
 But only 10% of bombs fell close enough to their targets to be called hits, and heavily bombed installations often had to be bombed again to knock them out.
 However, attacks on the already strained German railway system did seriously affect military operations – in early 1943 around 150 locomotives and many freight cars were being destroyed each month.